timlabs/uscode/United States Code/TITLE 14-COAST GUARD/SUBTITLE I-ESTABLISHMENT, POWERS, DUTIES, AND ADMINISTRATION/CHAPTER 11-ACQUISITIONS/SUBCHAPTER II-IMPROVED ACQUISITION PROCESS AND PROCEDURES.md

   * (2) manage department acquisition activities and act as the Acquisition Decision Authority with regard to the review or approval of a Coast Guard Level 1 or Level 2 acquisition project or program, as required by section 16 of the Office of Federal Procurement Policy Act (41 U.S.C.
 414) and related implementing regulations and directives.

 ### §1137.
 Contracting for major acquisitions programs
-* (a) IN GENERAL.—In carrying out authorities provided to the Secretary to design, construct, accept, or otherwise acquire assets and systems under section 501(d), the Secretary, acting through the Commandant or the head of an integrated program office established for a major acquisition program, may enter into contracts for a major acquisition program.
+* (a) IN GENERAL.—In carrying out authorities provided to the Secretary to design, construct, accept, or otherwise acquire assets and systems under section 501(d), the Secretary, acting through the Commandant or the head of an integrated program office established for a major acquisition program, may enter into contracts for a major acquisition program and 3 Polar Security Cutters in addition to those approved as part of a major acquisition program on November 1, 2019.

 * (b) AUTHORIZED METHODS.—Contracts entered into under subsection (a)—